Many Rx Opioids – Not Just Suboxone – Raise Risk of Dental Disease

 "Neither methadone nor safer supply programs are a one-size-fits-all solution, but our findings show that both are effective at reducing overdose and improving health outcomes," said Gomes.
 "They are complementary to each other, and for many people who haven't found success with traditional treatments like methadone, safer supply programs offer a lifeline.
 Our findings show that when safer supply programs are implemented, we see fewer hospital visits, fewer infections, and fewer overdoses."

 SOS programs were launched in Ontario and British Columbia to combat a rising tide of overdoses linked to illicit fentanyl.
-Vancouver was the first major North American city to be hit by a wave of fentanyl overdoses, which led Vancouver to become a laboratory for harm reduction and safe injection sites that provided heroin or prescription opioids to drug users.
+A decade ago, Vancouver was the first major North American city to be hit by a wave of fentanyl overdoses, which led Vancouver to become a laboratory for harm reduction and safe injection sites that provided heroin or prescription opioids to drug users.

 The results have been somewhat mixed.
 An investigation by the National Post found that hydromorphone pills given to drug users in Vancouver were being sold on the black market, with the sellers then using the money to buy street drugs.
 Complaints about people selling their safe supply drugs led to British Columbia’s Health Minister recently changing the rules so that the SOS drugs are consumed while under the supervision of a pharmacists or healthcare provider.